 1-3:30 p.m. – Discover advanced Canvas functionalities and ways to apply them in your planned course design.

 3:30-5 p.m. – Receive individual attention and guidance on your course design and development (optional).

 Attendance of the Quality Matters (QM) workshop “Improving Your Online Course” on the fifth day, is optional.
 Participants will evaluate their completed course designs by using the Quality Matters (QM) Standards for blended and online courses.
 This workshop is available to all ISU instructors, with preference given to Course Design Institute (CDI) participants.
 Upon completion, all CDI participants will receive CDI and QM credits; those instructors who did not attend CDI but plan to attend the QM workshop will receive a QM credit.

 By the end of CELT Course Design Institute participants will be able to:

-- Develop a course design which aligns the course’s learning objectives, outcomes, summative and formative assessments and learning experiences.
+- Develop a course design which aligns the course’s learning objectives, module-level objectives, learning experiences/activities, and formative assessments.

-- Choose and apply appropriate functionalities for creating course design elements in Canvas.
+- Apply appropriate functionalities for creating course design elements in Canvas.

 - Evaluate the completed course design using the principles of alignment.

-A course design demonstrating a thoughtful alignment and at least one course element created in Canvas is expected from each participant.
-Course designs will be showcased on the last day of the Institute with potential opportunities during future CELT programming.
+A conceptual course design demonstrating a thoughtful alignment and at least one course element created in Canvas is expected from each participant.
+Created course designs will be discussed on the last day of the Institute with potential opportunities to showcase during future CELT programming.

 What are the benefits?